-The Coalition on Agricultural Greenhouse Gases (C-AGG) is a multi-stakeholder coalition fostering a fact-based discourse on the development and adoption of voluntary incentives to reduce GHG emissions from the agricultural sector.
-C-AGG participants include over 160 organizations such as agricultural producers and producer groups, scientists, environmental NGO’s, carbon market developers, methodology experts, investors, and other proponents of voluntary agricultural GHG mitigation opportunities and benefits.
+As a multi-stakeholder coalition, C-AGG is the leading US organization creating capacity building across the agricultural value chain on the development and adoption of voluntary, market-based incentives to increase sustainability, provide ecosystem services, and reduce GHG emissions from the agricultural sector.
+C-AGG participants include 190 organizations such as agricultural producers and producer groups, scientists, environmental NGO’s, carbon market developers, methodology experts, investors, and other proponents of voluntary agricultural GHG mitigation opportunities and benefits.

 C-AGG Vision: Creating sustainable agriculture and climate change solutions for farmers, ranchers and society.